What is constipation?

 Children can become constipated if they:

-- hold back bowel movements, instead of going when the urge arises
+- hold back bowel movements, instead of going when the urge arises.
+This can happen if it's been painful for them to poo before

 - don't eat enough fibre